← All beaches & hotels

 Moderate-Low Risk 2 / 5

-Kamaole Beach Parks I, II, and III have generally good water quality.
+Kamaole Beach Parks I, II, and III have historically baseline water quality.
 These three adjacent beach parks in South Kihei are among Maui's most popular family beaches.
 The south shore of Maui receives less rainfall than the north and east shores, which helps keep bacteria levels lower overall.

 There are some storm drain outlets along the Kihei coastline that can carry urban runoff into the ocean after heavy rain.
 During dry weather, the beaches typically test well and bacteria risk is low.
 Popular with families and snorkelers, the Kamaole parks offer good swimming conditions when the ocean is calm.